Suozzi: Navy, Grumman negotiate plume 'payouts'

-Rep. Thomas Suozzi requests Navy, Northrop Grumman negotiate 'payouts' for Bethpage plume
+Rep. Thomas Suozzi requests Navy and Grumman negotiate to pay state to fix Bethpage plume

-Rep. Thomas Suozzi (D-Glen Cove) requested Tuesday that the Navy and Northrop Grumman negotiate “payouts” to the state for Bethpage groundwater pollution cleanup and allow the state to take the lead.
+Rep. Thomas Suozzi (D-Glen Cove) requested Tuesday that the Navy and Northrop Grumman negotiate payments to the state for Bethpage groundwater pollution cleanup and allow the state to take the lead.

 “The DEC’s proposal for full containment provides a unique opportunity for one entity to oversee and coordinate efforts to fully remediate the contamination,” Suozzi wrote in letters sent Tuesday.
 “I believe this approach will speed up the cleanup and reduce the overall cost” for both Northrop and the Navy.